artorias961/artorias961.github.io/README.md

 - CSS
   - Makes the website looks very nice
 - JavaScript
   - Does interaction for the website.
-Think of this one uploading it or downloading some file
+Think of this one uploading it or downloading some file.
+Another thing about this language us allowing complex things on web page such as animated 2D/3D graphics, updated content, and much more.
 - Python
   - We will be using python in built function to make a local server for now.
 Later on, we can make an official server but our purposes is to practice.